 In those cases, the partnership will report to broker-dealers, trust companies and others a "reporting" number of Units based upon a \$1.00 per Unit calculation.
 The number of reporting Units provided will be calculated based upon the limited partner's capital account value divided by \$1.00.
 Each investor's capital account balance is set forth periodically on the partnership account statement provided to investors.
-The reporting Units owned by a limited partner or the limited partners' right or interest in cash flow or any other economic benefit in the partnership.
-Each investor's capital account balance is set forth periodically on the partnership earnings each investor is entitled to receive is determined by the ratio each investor's capital account bears to the total amount of all investor capital account statement in providing a per Unit estimated value of the client's investment in the partnership in accordance with NASD Rule 2340.
+The reporting Units are solely for broker-dealers requiring such information for their software programs and do not reflect actual Units owned by a limited partner or the limited partners' right or interest in cash flow or any other economic benefit in the partnership.
+Each investor's capital account balance is set forth periodically on the partnership account statement provided to investors.
+The amount of partnership earnings each investor is entitled to receive is determined by the ratio each investor's capital account bears to the total amount of all investor capital accounts then outstanding.
+The capital account balance of each investor should be included on any FINRA member client account statement in providing a per Unit estimated value of the client's investment in the partnership in accordance with NASD Rule 2340.